top of page

 Lets add a shower $2200

-Update, as summer is rolling close we decided to add a outside shower to rinse the kids, bikes, and gear off and provide a water source when there is none when camping.
+Update, as summer is rolling close we decided to add an outside shower to rinse the kids, bikes, and gear off and provide a water source when there is none when camping.
 Adding a tank seems fairly easy (technically) but it can require a significant amount of work.
 Power, switches, plumbing, and mounting the tank.
-In this situation we used a low profile 22 gallon tank to maximize ground clearance and mounted it next to the gas tank.
+In this situation, we used a low-profile 22-gallon tank to maximize ground clearance and mounted it next to the gas tank.
 This allows the tire to remain under the van and avoid a $800-1000 tire carrier.

 Low Profile water tank